 Recognize that we are all products of the fall and in need of redemption.
 It’s easy to forget that people who bother us are often people just like us.
 We are all affected and afflicted by the fall.
 When we view people through the lens of being fallen (instead of expecting them to live as if they were fully redeemed), we can be more sympathetic.
 Thus, instead of bearing a grudge against them we should recognize the need to point them to their Redeemer.
 Jesus stated it this way: “‘Love the Lord your God with all your heart and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments” (Matthew 22:35-40).

 Realize that the sufferings of this world are temporary.
 This is not to diminish the pain we feel when our bodies fail or when friends betray us.
 Pain is hurtful and we will feel it.
-Yet, the promise of redemption is that our pain and hurt is not final.
+Yet, the promise of redemption is that our pain and hurt are not final.
 We have hope because God Himself has promised to redeem all of creation.
 If we want others to share in our story of redemption, we do this best when we live in light our future redemption.
 1 Corinthians 2:9 states, “But as it is written, ‘What no eye has seen, no ear has heard, and no human heart has conceived’ – God has prepared these things for those who love him.”